John Denver Plane Crash: Autopsy Report and Investigation Findings

 2. Inadequate Preflight Planning

-The previous owner had made several non-standard modifications that Denver was not fully familiar with, including:
+The previous owner had modified several systems from the standard Long-EZ plans.
+Denver was not fully familiar with any of them:

 • The relocated fuel selector valve